 The only way to achieve long-term relief from this common condition is to treat the affected veins.
 This should always be performed by a specialist venous consultant surgeon and team who have the knowledge, skills and experience to achieve the best possible long-term results for you.
-Options include walk-in-walk-out procedures such as radiofrequency ablation, ultrasound-guided foam sclerotherapy and endovenous laser ablation.
+Options include walk-in-walk-out, keyhole procedures such as Radiofrequency Ablation, Endovenous Laser Treatment and Ultrasound-Guided Foam Sclerotherapy.

 To lose weight without compromising your health, it’s important to plan ahead and set yourself up for success.

 Follow a balanced diet

 We all know that nutrients are important.
 But did you know that including protein and good fats in each meal helps to keep you satiated and avoid snacking?
 Be sure to include plenty of fruit and veg to cover essential vitamins, minerals and fibre too.

 Regular exercise helps to increase metabolism, build muscle and boost confidence.
 Walking is a good place to start if you’re not used to regular exercise.

 Plan meals in advance.
 It will allow you to control portion size and avoid the pitfalls of last-minute unhealthy choices in response to hunger pangs.

 Achieving a target weight can seem daunting.
 Some days may feel harder than others.
 Start slowly by making small changes so that your new habits are more likely to stick and produce long term results.
 Rather than looking at the top of the mountain, look at the steps you need to take to get there each day.

 Balancing blood sugar is essential not only for avoiding temptation but will keep you functioning optimally throughout the day.